nemonik/hands-on-DevOps/readme.md

 ### 6.18.7.
 Eliminating waste

-Further, monitoring may result in the re-scoping of requirements, re-prioritizing of a backlog, or the deprecation of un-used features.
+Further, monitoring may result in the re-scoping of requirements, re-prioritizing of a backlog, or the deprecation of unused features.

 ## 6.19.
 What is DevOps culture?